 • Shabbat celebrations: Pluralistic, egalitarian, inclusive Shabbat services are held every other week for each group, and every 6 weeks for the entire Secular Yeshiva community together.

 • Community holiday events are organized on: Yom Kippur, Hannuka, Tu Bishvat, Purim, Holocaust Remembrance Day, Memorial day/Independence day, Shavuot, Tisha B’Av.

 • Lectures, guest speakers, cultural events, tours and field trips throughout Israel are an integral part of the Secular Yes

 All groups participate in reflection sessions on volunteer work and receive ongoing and close volunteer supervision.

-Head of the Secular Yeshiva Network, BINA Deputy Director
+BINA Deputy Director, Head of development of the Secular Yeshiva Network

 Director of the Secular Yeshiva, Tel Aviv

 Director of BINA's Mechina (pre-army program); GAP Year Director

 Director of the Office of the Secular Yeshiva, Tel Aviv